EsamGhaleb/medal_workshop_on_multimodal_interaction/README.md

 conda activate medal
 ```
 ### 3. Install required packages
+Go into the workshop directory.
 You can install the required packages using the provided `requirements.txt` file.
 This file contains all the necessary dependencies for the workshop.
 Make sure you are in the `medal` Conda environment, then run the following command in your terminal:
 ```bash
 pip install -r requirements.txt